ha5dzs/nyuad-aprs-server/README.md

 ### Environment variables

 A lof of stuff seems to be hard-coded to work from a user's home directory.
 I made the environment variable `INSTALLROOT` and set it to `/opt/trackdirect`.
+Conversely, `WWWROOT` is set to `/var/www/html`.
 I needed to update all relevant scripts everywhere.
+The Python scripts, the PHP file and the shell scripts rely on it.
 I use this to navigate with respect to the installation directory.
 This way, I no longer need to run it as a standard user.

 I overwrite `PYTHONPATH` so I can load the trackdirect module.
 I do not append to it.
 Keep this in mind if you are using some custom Python stuff.